-Attributes of American or Japanese airplanes.
+Attributes of American or Japanese planes, as well as sequence of play.

-MODULAR BOARD: The 8 modules are labelled on both sides: A1/A2, B1/B2, etc. up to H1/H2.
+MODULAR BOARD: The 8 modules are labelled on both sides: A1/ A2, B1/B2, etc. up to H1/H2.
 Scenarios indicate which faces to use to build the playing area.
 Some hexes represent clouds or islands.
 Assemble the playing area by setting up the boards as indicated in each scenario.